Founded in 1938, we are currently about 40 strong. We have a lot of fun!

 Archive & Photos

 The choir has an interesting historical archive, the most significant parts of which are held by the Royal Tunbridge Wells Museum.
-A gallery of recent and older pictures can be accessed here
+A gallery of recent and older pictures can be accessed here.
+Click on the image to zoom.

-A detailed summary of the choir’s early years can be read by clicking this link 1938-1987
+Detailed summaries of the choir’s early years can be read by clicking these links :